-The Soar status normally takes 4000 status points over six months to achieve for the next six months.
-Even with scattered double or triple status promotional days, this is still quite an undertaking.
-I recall only reaching it once a few years ago.
+The Soar status usually takes 4000 status points over six months to achieve for the next six months.
+This is still quite an undertaking, even with scattered double or triple status promotional days.
+Recall only reaching it once a few years ago.
 Since then, I have had the second-highest level, Ascend.

 The same four-day period also featured several overlapping comps.
-To further enhance the visit, Mohegan Sun offered me a $500 free bet, $300 of Players Perks, and a coveted Sky Suite to stay in.
-While gambling is not on the minds of many as the holiday season approaches, it can be a promising time to strike with casino offers!
+T further enhance the visit, Mohegan Sun offered me a $500 free bet, $300 of Players Perks, and a coveted Sky Suite stay.
+W le gambling is not on the minds of many as the holiday season approaches; it can be an excellent time to strike with casino offers!

-The challenge in obtaining 500 points over this span would be a hefty one.
-I needed the right planning and bankroll management.
-I only had two of the days free, so I faced some lengthy action without going bust.
+The challenge in obtaining 500 points over this span would be hefty.
+I needed the proper planning and bankroll management.
+I only had two free days, so I faced some lengthy action without going bust.

 Early struggles in my “War For The Soar.”

-I opted to start with some commission-free Pai Gow Poker in trying to conserve for the long haul.
+I opted to start with some commission-free Pai Gow Poker to conserve for the long haul.
 Commission-free Pai Gow Poker has a low variance.
 Pushes happen at over a 40% rate, which makes it your best chance for your money to last.
-You can also set your hands to more conservatively playing for a push instead of going for a full win.
+You can also set your hands to more conservatively playing for a push instead of a total win.

 My $500 free bet won early and provided some breathing room.
 But the rest of my first night was a downward spiral of losses every hour.
-I even missed a Royal Flush progressive payout of $2900 by not ponying up the game’s $5 side bet.
-While that may sound disappointing, playing an extra $5 a hand through a longer trip like this would have lost back almost all of that.
+I even missed a Royal Flush progressive payout of $2900 by not paying the game’s $5 side bet.
+While t at may sound disappointing, playing an extra $5 a hand through a more extended trip like this would have lost back almost all of that.

 I lasted until 5 am in that session for 188 status points.
 I was s ill down 75% of what I came with to Uncasville’s mothership.
 It was back to the Sky Suite for some rest, room service, and planning the strategy for the rest of the visit.